Porto vs Lisbon: which one is better?

 Porto| ©António M.L.
 Cabral

-Even if you've never been to Portugal, when you mention the country, you'll almost certainly think of Lisbon.
-The capital is the best known city and has been a renowned tourist destination for decades.
+Even if you have never been to Portugal, when you hear the name of the country, you will almost certainly think of Lisbon.
+The capital is the best-known city and has been a popular tourist destination for decades.
 Thousands of tourists choose it over its northern cousin because it has a greater number of monuments.
-However, Porto has a lot of charm and although it has a smaller number of sights, every year it becomes more beautiful to attract visitors.
+However, Porto has a lot of charm and, although it has fewer places of interest, every year it becomes more beautiful to attract visitors.

-The two Portuguese cities have always been rivals and each has its own peculiarity.
-In Porto, the most famous attractions are the Ribeira ( a picturesque riverside promenade between the Dom Luís I and Arrábida bridges), the Lello e Irmão bookstore (an elegant store in a 1906 neo-Gothic building) and the Igreja e Torre dos Clérigos, a Baroque temple designed by architect Nicolau Nasoni on whose summit is located the best panoramic viewpoint in Porto.
+The two Portuguese cities have always been rivals, and each has its own unique characteristics.
+In Porto, the most famous attractions are La Ribeira (a picturesque riverside promenade between the Dom Luís I and Arrábida bridges), the Lello e Irmão bookshop (an elegant store in a neo-Gothic building dating from 1906), and the Igreja e Torre dos Clérigos, a Baroque temple designed by architect Nicolau Nasoni, at the top of which is the best panoramic viewpoint in Porto.

-On the other hand, the main attractions of the Portuguese capital are the seaside neighborhood of Belém, (where the best examples of Manueline architecture are located: the Jerónimos Monastery and the Belém Tower), Praça do Comercio (the heart of Lisbon and a symbol of the renaissance after the Great Earthquake of 1755) and its picturesque viewpoints that are located in several points of the city of Camões, from Alfama to Bairro Alto.
+In contrast, the main attractions of the Portuguese capital are the seaside neighborhood of Belém, (home to the finest examples of Manueline architecture: the Jerónimos Monastery and the Belém Tower), Praça do Comercio (the heart of Lisbon and a symbol of its rebirth after the Great Earthquake of 1755) and its picturesque viewpoints located at various points throughout the city of Camões, from Alfama to Barrio Alto.

 Book a tour of Lisbon